dnoyes/number-swapper/README.md

 ```
 original - x: 7, y: 3
 swapped - x: 3, y: 7
+💃 🕺
 ```

-You can keep swapping numbers until you enter `stop` as one of the numbers.
+To stop swapping, type `exit` as one of the numbers.

 ## Run Tests